 - o Posts.
 Learn more on how you can limit who sees photos and other things you post on Facebook. - Deleting Posts.
 Learn how to delete something you post on Facebook. - o Profile.
-Learn how you can see what your profile looks like when viewed by someone else. - o Friend List.
-Determine if other people can see your list of friends when they visit your profile.

-- o Likes and Comments.
-Learn who can see your likes and comments on other people's posts. - o Comments and Likes by Others.
-Learn who can like and comment on things that you post on Facebook. - Tagging and Untagging.
+Learn how you can see what your profile looks like when viewed by someone else. - Friend List.
+Determine if other people can see your list of friends when they visit your profile. - o Likes and Comments.
+Learn who can see your likes and comments on other people's posts. - on things that you post on Facebook. - Tagging and Untagging.
 Learn who else can see your post on Facebook when someone else is tagged in it and find out also what you can do when you don't want to be tagged in a photo. - o Photos and Videos I'm In.
-Find out how you can control Facebook from automatically tagging you in photos and videos. - o Timeline.
+Find out how you can control Facebook from automatically tagging you in photos and videos. - Timeline.
 Learn how you can manage what other people posts on your Timeline. - Search.
 Find out what other people (who are not in your friends list) see when they search for you on Facebook. - News Feed.
 Learn how you can control what shows up on your News Feed.